 After you have all your coupons you have to organize them.
 I keep mine in a file box with dividers such as canned, cereals, snacks, personal items and so on.
 Then take your Wednesday ads and match coupons to the sale items.
 Some weeks there will be a lot and other weeks not much at all.
 This will build your stock.

 As you buy these things for a great price buy as much as you can and that you have coupons for.
 This will save you money in the beginning and later so that you don't have to run to the store for shampoo and come home with $20 worth of impulse stuff.

 At first forget about making menus to shop from.
 Look at what is on sale for that week and get that and then make menus from that.
-I always get chicken leg quarters for anywhere from $.39 a lb. to as low as $.19 a lb.
+I always get chicken leg quarters for less than a dollar a pound.
 Why would I ever want to buy any kind of chicken for $2.00 a lb.?
 To me chicken is chicken.
 That is one of the tricks to saving big bucks.
 You have to think cheaper not "I think we'll have boneless, skinless chicken tonight".
 The only way I get things like that are on the day old markdown stuff.
 Then it is saved in the freezer for a real special meal.
 I get a lot of T-bone steaks that way.